A rich, creamy homemade vegan cream cheese recipe packed with flavorful herbs. Your bagels will never be the same!

 - 1/4 cup coconut butter – 1/4 cup unsweetened coconut flakes, soaked in water for about 15 minutes, drained (See notes.)

 - 1 teaspoon garlic powder

 - 3 tablespoons fresh lemon juice

-- Line two 3/4 cup ramekins with cheesecloth.
+- Line two 3/4 cup ramekins (see notes) with cheesecloth.
 Sprinkle the bottoms of the ramekins with one tablespoon each of the herbs, reserving the remaining herbs.

 - Meanwhile, in a food processor, process the cashew pieces, coconut butter or coconut flakes, and salt until fairly smooth.
 (It will not get completely smooth.)